a-melino/Python-Food-Marketing-Analysis/README.md

 ![plot3](Images/plot3.png)
 ![plot4](Images/plot4.png)

-These plots showed that younger and older people accepted campaigns at a higher rate (but with wider confidence levels), but middle aged people by far made up the bulk of volume for purchasing.
+These plots showed that younger and older people accepted campaigns at a higher rate (but with wider confidence levels), but middle-aged people by far made up the bulk of volume for purchasing.

 Next, the analysis moved on to types of purchase.
 The three types, web purchases, catalogue purchases, and in-store purchases, were visualized, both for total sales and by sales when accepting marketing campaigns.